Token-Disabler/Scraper/README.md

 ## 🔍 The Investigation: "Plain-Text Negligence"

 During a routine infrastructure audit, RRHosting identified a surge in high-risk activity originating from specific container environments.
-Our investigation revealed that several users (primarily within the Arabic-speaking botting community) were abusing our resources to host "Bot Generation" scripts for unsuspecting customers.

 ### The Technical Failure: